-On Windows systems, the user ID used to invoke this command must have Administrator authority on the local system.
+This command changes security privileges for the ServiceUserID; the user ID used to invoke this command must be a member of the Windows Administrators group on this local system.

 On UNIX systems, the user ID used to invoke this command must be a member of the mqbrkrs group.